tmfc666/ra-signatures/README.md

 API username and key are defined in the .env file and passed to the Python app via python-dotenv.
 The code is configured to only allow one request at a time, and I'd recommend running this with only one worker and one thread in Gunicorn to avoid tripping the RetroAchievements API rate limit.
 I also highly recommend adding CDN caching via Cloudflare or similar as this will greatly improve performance and reduce GET requests to your app and API requests to RetroAchievements.

 ## Running as a Service - Example
 You can configure this to run as a service.
 Here's an example for running this as a systemd service on Ubuntu, assuming the app and venv are installed in `/opt/ra-signaures/`.

-Substitute `<username_here>` with the username of the user that will run the service (I recommend creating a dedicated non-root service account for this):
+Substitute `<username_here>` with the username of the user that will run the service (I recommend creating a dedicated non-root service account):

 ### `/etc/systemd/system/ra-signatures.service`
 ```